Use this list of teenage expenses to help you and your teen figure out who is paying for what, and to help them make a budget.

 - the movies with friends

-- saving up for various savings goals (like buying my first car)
+- saving up for various savings goals (like saving up and buying my first car)

 - senior week beach house in Delaware